 Everything you need to know about Revolut’s Airport Lounges

 Indeed, what do passengers normally face when they need to spend some time waiting for their flight?
-Inconvenient plastic seats, slow WiFi that is not able to load a simple webpage (if there even is WiFi that works), crowds of people that are trying to connect to the same network, thus the question of poor connection and/or impossibility to connect to this very network arises, terminals full of travellers who want to leave as soon as possible, enormous queues, expensive (if not to say priceless) meals, and it is hardly a complete list of what people associate with the airport waiting experience.
+Inconvenient plastic seats, slow WiFi that is not able to load a simple webpage (if there even is WiFi that works), crowds of people that are trying to connect to the same network, thus the question of a poor connection and/or impossibility to connect to this very network arises, terminals full of travelers who want to leave as soon as possible, enormous queues, expensive (if not to say priceless) meals, and it is hardly a complete list of what people associate with the airport waiting to experience.
 And actually, we can hardly say they are wrong.

 How does it work?

 Now, we have figured out what this feature is.
 The next question is how this option works.
 First, Revolut has announced that they are partnering with Collinson Group, which is known as one of the most famous providers of Lounge access solutions.
-Revolut representatives believe that this partnership will help to create a seamless experience for Revolut clients, if we are talking about a plane trip.
+Revolut representatives believe that this partnership will help to create a seamless experience for Revolut clients if we are talking about a plane trip.
 Second, the new feature works through a LoungeKey Pass.
 However, this option is available for Premium and Metal users only.

 You may ask what do Premium and Metal Revolut users get in return?
 It will be possible for them to search for and access over one thousand business lounges in airports all around the world.
 If you think that it is some sort of complicated system, we can assure you it is not.
 Everything can be accomplished in no more than a few clicks, and it will not take longer than a couple of minutes.
 Furthermore, all the process is done straight from the Revolut app, which shows a user particular details for each lounge, including photos, WiFi, bar locations, conference rooms, and opening times.

 LoungeKey Pass and its usage